 Insurance costs are set by the individual health insurance companies and depend on a variety of factors including your estimated income for the coverage year, your ZIP code, your household size and your age.

 Yes.
-Many agents and brokers across the state are partnering with MNsure and are able to help you choose the best health insurance product for your needs.
-In addition, many community organizations across the state have navigators who can assist you with enrollment.
+Many agents and brokers across the state partner with MNsure and can help you choose the best health insurance plan for your needs.
+In addition, many community organizations across the state have navigators who can help you with filling out an application.
 Find a MNsure-certified assister.

 Absolutely.
 No insurer can deny you or charge you more based on health status, either through the MNsure marketplace or the general market.
-See more about consumer protections through the Affordable Care Act here.
+Read about the consumer protections under the Affordable Care Act.

 Find free local help from a MNsure-certified assister.
 They can guide you through each step of your application and enrollment.

 You can also call the MNsure Contact Center at 651-539-2099 or 855-366-7873.